novuhq/novu/docs/docs/platform/step-filter.md

 The online filter feature can be used to determine if a subscriber is online right now or if the subscriber was online within a specific time period.

 - To determine if a subscriber is online right now, Novu checks the value of the `isOnline` field.
-If `isOnline` is `true`, the subscriber is online, otherwise the subscriber is offline.
+If `isOnline` is `true`, the subscriber is online, otherwise when the `isOnline` is `false` the subscriber is considered offline.

 - To determine if a subscriber was online within a specific time period, Novu compares both the `isOnline` and `lastOnlineAt` fields.
 If `isOnline` is `true`, the subscriber is still online and the filter is applied.
 If `isOnline` is `false`, the difference between the `current timestamp` and the `timestamp` value of `lastOnlineAt` is calculated.
 If this difference is within the specified time period because it is `diff >= 0 && diff <= filter.value`, the subscriber was online within that time period and the filter is applied.
 Otherwise, the filter is not applied.